ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 ####  Notes
 - Ensure the input data is in the correct format before running.
 - Fine-tune parameters as needed for different datasets.
-- The palette used can be viewd here: https://www.color-hex.com/color-palette/894
+- The palette used for plotting can be viewd here: https://www.color-hex.com/color-palette/894